aleaugustog/blog.aleaugustog.com/public/posts/0002-then-it-came-appendicitis.md

 metaTitle: "And then it came appendicitis"
 metaDesc: "And then it came appendicitis"
 date: "2023-08-16"
-category: "One Project per Month"
+category: "Launching 12 products in 12 months"
 ---

 So, last Monday night I was feeling some stomach pains and I went to the ER.